-· · · · · · · · · · · · · · · · · · ·

 Grade Grade Points/Description

 A 4.00

 A- 3.67

 B+ 3.33

 В 3.00

-В- 2.67
+B- 2.67

 C+ 2.33

 С 2.00

 C- 1.67

 F Failure: no credit earned.
-A

-student earning an "F" grade may not repeat the course for which the "F" was received without the approval of the Program Director.
+A student earning an "F" grade may not repeat the course for which the "F" was received without the approval of the Program Director.

-1 Incomplete: a temporary grade given only when extenuating circumstances prevent completion of all course work on time. ΙP Incomplete in Process: a temporary grade given when a practicum, research project, and/or thesis work has not been completed on time. Ρ Pass: a mark used to show satisfactory performance.
+Students whose work had been satisfactory, but who for acceptable reasons have been unable to complete courses, may be given marks of I (incomplete).
+The courses must be completed and a new grade submitted to the registrar no later than one calendar month from the original due date for grades.
+If no change is reported, the I becomes an F. IP Incomplete in Process: a temporary grade given when a practicum, research project, and/or thesis work has not been completed on time. Р Pass: a mark used to show satisfactory performance.
 W Withdraw: A non-punitive grade which will be entered on the permanent record if a student withdraws from a class within the published withdrawal period.
-NA Non-attendance The second of the second secon An experimental second base of the second secon second second sec
+NA Non-attendance